 During the summer in Norway, the Sun is always on as it never truly sets north of the Arctic Circle.
-The tilt of the Earth´s axis causes the phenomenon and it’s amazing to behold.
+The tilt of the Earth´s axis causes the phenomenon, and it’s incredible to behold.
 Because of this tilt, the Earth’s north pole is always facing the Sun, keeping it in sunlight even as it spins.